When all three messages landed in my inbox on the same day, the problem of soap scum, shower mildew, and hard water buildup grabbed my attention.

-How do you remove hard water spots from shower doors?
+How do you remove soap scum from shower walls and fl00r—and the hard water spots from shower doors?
 Diane

 My shower mat has turned almost black.
 I have tried to clean it, but unsuccessfully.
 Can you help me?
 Ronnie

 We recently remodeled our kitchen with stainless appliances.
 We have treated well water.
 The very first week we had a large water stain in the water dispenser area that I can’t get off.
 It looks terrible!
 Is there any way to remove it?
 Help!
 Pat

 Quite possibly one of the best tips to ever land my mailbox, it came from a guy who is a professional property manager.
 He handles rental apartments and lots of them.
 As an apartment is vacated, his job is to see that it is thoroughly cleaned and made ready for the next occupants.

 This reader told me that the biggest challenge is always the bathroom, specifically the tub and shower.
 He kindly left specific details to my imagination but let me know that “gross” is not strong enough to describe what he often finds.